modernish/modernish/README.md

   except if that character is directly preceded in the value by the `\1` (`$CC01`) control character.
 Note that this bug removes DEL from `$CONTROLCHARS` and `$ASCIICHARS`. (bash 2.05b, 3.0)
+* `BUG_CMDEXEC`: using `command exec` (to open a file descriptor, using `command` to avoid exiting the shell on failure) within a function causes bash \<= 4.0 to fail to restore the global positional parameters when leaving that function.
+It also renders bash \<=4.0 prone to hanging.
 * `BUG_CMDOPTEXP`: the `command` builtin does not recognise options if they result from expansions.
 For instance, you cannot conditionally store `-p` in a variable like `defaultpath` and then do `command $defaultpath